2026 Regular Session

 - SB 1570 Requires the Oregon Health Authority to study protections in health care facilities.

-- SB 1571 Adds definition of "nicotine" and expands definition of "tobacco products.
+- SB 1571 Adds a definition of "nicotine" and expands the definition of "tobacco products."

 - SB 1572 Authorizes a teacher to immediately remove from the classroom setting a student who repeatedly interferes with the teacher's ability to communicate effectively with the students in the class or with the ability of the students to learn.